sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/index.rst

-As part of the standard features, we provide public APIs to extend the identity management, file access, audit functionality and more of the SFTPPlus Server using HTTP based micro-services / endpoints.
+As part of the standard features, we provide public APIs to extend the identity management, file access, audit functionality and more of the SFTPPlus Server using HTTP-based micro-services / endpoints.

 The HTTP APIs can be used to integrate file transfer processes with disparate systems, such as web applications, that need to interface with SFTPPlus.